 The interiors that emerge sometimes look as if they’re from the 1950s?

-From time to narrative: What do your paintings tell us?
+From time to narrative: what do your paintings tell us?

 You spoke of reality in the post-truth era: what is reality for you?

 Interestingly, in painting in particular, the oil painting still has something factual about it.
 It captures something across time – at least that is the idea.
 You can capture a fiction and thereby validate it.
-That is what I find so exciting about the medium.
+That is what I find so compelling about the medium.

 Because we trust the image?